 - Use Table 1 to itemize your offer, taking into account the scope of work and associated deliverables as defined in NLM-SPE-00036 and other supporting documents.
-Additional rows can be added if there are more itemized items than the rows allocated in Table1. - All price quoted to include all applicable taxes. - Price must be fixed and firm. - Price should include additional cost elements such as freight, insurance until acceptance, duty where applicable, disbursements etc. - Quotation must be completed in full; incomplete quote could result in the submission being disqualified. - Payment will be according to Necsa's General Conditions of Purchase.
+Additional rows can be added if there are more itemized items than the rows allocated in Table1. - All price quoted to include all applicable taxes. - Price must be fixed and firm. - Price should include cost for a compulsory 5 day statutory training. - Price should include additional cost elements such as freight, insurance until acceptance, duty where applicable, disbursements etc. - Quotation must be completed in full; incomplete quote could result in the submission being disqualified. - Payment will be according to Necsa's General Conditions of Purchase.